 Gloria Estate Pinot Noir

-Gloria is Freeman’s estate vineyard, located adjacent to the winery.
-Ken and Akiko acquired this site—previously an apple orchard—from a neighbor in 2005 and planted it the following year.
+Gloria is Freeman’s estate vineyard, planted adjacent to the winery and just 10 miles from the Pacific Ocean.
+Ken and Akiko acquired this site— previously a Gravenstein apple orchard—from a neighbor in 2005 and planted it the following year.
 They named the vineyard for the orchard’s owner, Gloria, and especially for the fortuitous event that brought Ken and Akiko together in 1985.
 Ken had been on a sailboat heading south in the Atlantic when Hurricane Gloria forced him to spend the night in port.
-That evening he attended a friend’s party where he met Akiko—the best-dressed and most beautiful woman in the room.
+That evening he attended a friend’s party where he met Akiko, who was the best-dressed and most beautiful woman in the room.
 The rest, of course, is history.

-Sitting just 10 miles from the Pacific Ocean, the Gloria vineyard is blessed with a steep hillside for optimal drainage, Goldridge sandy loam soils, and a climate that is sunny but unusually cool, moderated by fog.
-The Freemans planted the 8-acre vineyard to heritage Pinot Noir clones—Swan, Calera and Pommard—along with Dijon 115.
-Due to extreme weather conditions and high elevation, yields vary from just 1 to 2 tons per acre.
-Because Gloria is a difficult site to farm, with steep hillsides and varying exposures, Akiko works closely with Freeman’s vineyard team on all decisions regarding this challenging and rewarding vineyard.
+The Freemans planted the 8-acre vineyard to heritage Pinot Noir clones— Swan, Calera, Martini and Pommard—along with Dijon 115.
+Because Gloria is a challenging site to farm, with steep hillsides and varying exposures, Akiko works closely with Freeman’s vineyard team on all decisions regarding this challenging and rewarding vineyard.

 11 months in French oak: